ubernostrum/webcolors/docs/colors.rst

 An overview of colors on the Web
 ================================

-Colors on the Web are specified in `the sRGB color space`_, where each color is made up of a red component, a green component and a blue component.
-This maps (fairly) cleanly to the red, green and blue components of pixels on a computer display, and to the cone cells of a human eye, which come in three sets roughly corresponding to the wavelengths of light associated with red, green and blue.
+Colors on the Web are typically specified in `the sRGB color space`_, where each color is made up of a red component, a green component and a blue component.
+This maps to the red, green and blue components of the pixels on a computer display, and to the three sets of cone cells in the human eye, which respond to (roughly) the wavelengths of light associated with red, green and blue.

+On the Web, sRGB colors are specified in formats which describe the color as a 24-bit integer, where the first 8 bits provide the red value, the second 8 bits the green value and the final 8 bits the blue value.
+This gives a total space of 256 * 256 * 256 or 16,777,216 unique colors, though due to differences in display technology not all of these colors may be clearly distinguishable on any given physical display.

 HTML 4